lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     of the sheared fluid, such as the time-averaged velocity profile will be extracted.

+..  container:: justify

     This tutorial illustrates the important aspects of combining a fluid and a solid in the same simulation.
+    Also, contrarily to the :ref:`all-atoms-label` tutorial, a rigid four points water model is used here.

 .. include:: ../../contact/recommand-lj.rst